Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods, Tradeoffs, and Benchmarking: Excited-state methods

-and by using self-consistent operators to enforce the vacuum annihilation condition (VAC) i.e., $\hat{O_k}|\psi_{gr}\rangle = 0$ By rigorously satisfying the VAC, q-sc-EOM provides highly accurate, strictly size-intensive, and guaranteed real energy differences, making it suitable for calculating not just Electronic Excitation Energies (EEs) but also Ionization Potentials (IPs) and Electron Affinities (EAs), which qEOM fails to do accurately.
-The advantages of using these self-consistent operators translate directly into major computational benefits.
-First, the self-consistency causes the overlap matrix $V$ to become the identity matrix and the off-diagonal matrices $Q$ and $W$ to become zero, simplifying the problem to a standard, Hermitian eigenvalue problem:
+and by using self-consistent operators to enforce VAC i.e., $\hat{O_k^\dagger}|\psi_{gr}\rangle = 0$.
+By rigorously satisfying the VAC, q-sc-EOM provides highly accurate and guaranteed real energy differences, making it suitable for calculating electronic excitation energies, IPs, and EAs.
+The overlap matrix $V$ becomes the identity matrix and the off-diagonal matrices $Q$ and $W$ vanish, simplifying the problem to a standard, Hermitian eigenvalue problem,

-This simplification removes the need to measure the complex, noise-sensitive overlap matrix $V$ on the quantum computer.
-Second, this resource efficiency is amplified because the overall measurement protocol for the matrix $M$ is simplified, strictly requiring only up to 2-body Reduced Density Matrices (RDMs).
-This is a significant improvement over QSE and qEOM, which require higher-body RDM measurements (up to 4-body or 12-qubit measurement strings), making q-sc-EOM theoretically expected to be far more resilient to hardware noise and more resource-efficient for implementation on NISQ devices.\\ To address the challenge of simulating systems with large basis sets on resource-limited hardware, the \textbf{Orbital-Optimized VQE - Quantum Equation-of-Motion (oo-VQE-qEOM)} protocol was introduced.\cite{jensen2024quantum} This method is the quantum counterpart to the classical CASSCF-EOM approach.
-The foundational idea is to first optimize the ground state using oo-VQE, which minimizes the energy with respect to both the quantum circuit parameters ($\vec{\theta}$) and the classical molecular orbital rotation parameters ($\vec{\kappa}$).
-This is a coupled optimization problem over the total energy $E(\vec{\kappa}, \vec{\theta}$).
+As a result, q-sc-EOM reduces measurement demands substantially relative to qEOM and extends naturally to properties such as ionization potentials and electron affinities.
+It is therefore one of the most practically attractive EOM variants when one wants a broader set of state-to-state or particle-changing observables without the full cost of higher-order RDM measurements.

+To address the challenge of simulating systems with large basis sets on resource-limited hardware, the orbital-optimized-VQE - quantum Equation-of-Motion (oo-VQE-qEOM) protocol was introduced.\cite{jensen2024quantum} This method combines active-space/orbital optimization with an EOM treatment of excitations, making it the closest quantum analogue to classical multiconfigurational response methods such as CASSCF-EOM.
 The core strategy is the Active Space Approximation, which partitions the molecular orbitals into three sets: inactive (always occupied), virtual (always unoccupied), and active (correlated on the QPU).
-The active space approximation has the advantage that the qubits corresponding to inactive and virtual parts can be removed, and only the active space will be simulated on a quantum computer reducing the number of qubits and gates needed for the simulation.
-The Hamiltonian is then restricted to the active space, as shown:
+The active-space approximation has the advantage that the qubits corresponding to inactive and virtual parts can be removed, and only the active-space will be simulated on a quantum computer reducing the number of qubits and gates needed for the simulation.
+The Hamiltonian is then restricted to the active-space, as shown: